Save Money, Care for Creation

-2025 Update: For the past two years, Arizonans have been able to put their faith into action by using home energy incentives to help keep our air clean and combat the climate crisis.
-Now, those incentives are at risk of going away at the end of the year.
-Take action now by signing the petition, and read on for tips on how you can save energy, use clean energy and save money!
+For the past two years, Arizonans have been able to put their faith into action by using home energy incentives to help keep our air clean and combat the climate crisis.
+Unfortunately, the tax incentives are going away soon, with the recent federal budget approved by Congress and signed into law.
+If you were planning to use the incentives for household energy efficiency projects, solar, or electric vehicle incentives, you must act now!

-If you are looking to upgrade to energy-efficiency appliances, purchase an electric vehicle, or undertake home efficiency projects, you may be eligible for one or more of the Clean Energy Tax Credits from the 2022 Inflation Reduction Act (IRA).
+If you’re looking to upgrade to energy-efficiency appliances, purchase an electric vehicle, or undertake home efficiency projects, you may be eligible for one or more of the Clean Energy Tax Credits from the 2022 Inflation Reduction Act (IRA)!

 Learn more about the Clean Energy Tax Credit at the IRS website.